carrieholt/Watershed-Area-Model/README.md

 'DataOut/WCVI_SMSY_ExtInd.csv' File of benchmarks SMSY and SREP for escapement indicators except those associated with major hatchery facilities, including 95% prediction intervals (lower limit, LL and upper limit, UL).

 **Step 2)** Bootstrap benchmark estimates to derive uncertainty intervals for SMSY, SREP and SGEN, and estimate logistic regression reference point (optionally) using the function Get.LRP.bs().
 This function has two sections.
 In the first section, for each stock (or indicator), benchmarks are calculated from stock-specific SREP values and inferences about productivity (log alpha).
 Stock-specific bootstrapped values of SREP are drawn from a distribution defined by the prediction intervals in step 1 for that stock, and from a distribution of productivities defined by a life-cycle model, a run reconstruction, or as inferred from the synoptic data sets used in step 1 (as in Parken et al. 2006).
 In the second section, logistic-regression based reference points are estimated, as described in Holt, K. et al. (2023) and in the RMD file, 'RmdReports/WCVI_LRPs_Bernoulli.Rmd'.
-The second section is optional.
+The second section is optional and is not used in  Brown et al. (in revision).

 *File*: 'R/WCVILRPs_boostrapped.R' The function Get.LRP.bs() gets a single draw of the stock-specific benchmarks from distributions of SREP and productivity, which is iterated over a large number of bootstraps (250000, the number required to stabilize benchmark values to two significant digits).
 The distribution of bootstrapped benchmarks, Sgen, SMSY, and SREP, are then summarized by the median, and 2.5th and 97.5th percentiles.

 *Input*:

+'DataOut/WCVI_SMSY_AllExMH.csv' File of predicted SMSY and SREP values for the accessible watershed area model using escapement indicators except those with major hatchery facilities

+OR

-'DataOut/WCVI_SMSY_ExtInd.csv' File of predicted SMSY and SREP values for the accessible watershed area model
+'DataOut/WCVI_SMSY_ExtInd.csv' File of predicted SMSY and SREP values for the accessible watershed area model using extensive indicators

 *Output*:

-'DataOut/wcviCK-BootstrappedRPs_ExtInd.csv' File of SGEN, SMSY and SREP values with uncertainty intervals from bootstrapped draws of SREP and productivity.
+'DataOut/wcviCK-BootstrappedRPs_AllExMH.csv' or 'DataOut/wcviCK-BootstrappedRPs_ExtInd.csv': File of SGEN, SMSY and SREP values with uncertainty intervals from bootstrapped draws of SREP and productivity.

 **Step 3)** Plot distribution of productivity for WCVI Chinook under three different assumptions: (1) from a life-cycle model for WCVI Chinook salmon (Luedke pers. comm), (2) from a run-reconstruction and CU-specific ricker stock-recruitment models (see repository: pacific-salmon-assess/SalmonLRP_wCVI_CK, file: runWCVIChinook_projLRP.r), and (3) as inferred from accessible watershed-area model, as in Parken et al. (2006).